fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (MySQL DB FriendFeed Clone).md

-# QuartFeed, an SSE appplication using MySQL <!-- 5 -->
+# QuartFeed, an SSE appplication using PostgreSQL <!-- 5 -->

 ## Introduction to Server Sent Events <!-- 5.1 -->
 Server Sent Events, or SSEs, or EventSource in JavaScript, are an extension to HTTP that allow a client to keep a connection open to a server, thereby allowing the server to send events to the client as it chooses.